run-llama/llama_index/llama-index-packs/llama-index-packs-memary/README.md

-Alpha Vantage: (this key is for getting real time stock data) https://www.alphavantage.co/support/#api-key Reccomend use https://10minutemail.com/ to generate a temporary email to use
+Alpha Vantage: (this key is for getting real time stock data) https://www.alphavantage.co/support/#api-key Recommend use https://10minutemail.com/ to generate a temporary email to use
 ```

 4. Update user persona which can be found in `streamlit_app/data/user_persona.txt` using the user persona template which can be found in `streamlit_app/data/user_persona_template.txt`.
 Instructions have been provided - replace the curly brackets with relevant information.